Paul Erickson (politician): Personal life

 Erickson grew up in the state of Victoria.
-He holds a bachelor's degree in arts and economics.
-It was there he became involved in student politics, and was elected president of the University of Melbourne in 2003.
+He holds a Bachelor's degree in arts and economics.
+It was there he became involved in student politics, and was elected President of the University of Melbourne in 2003.
+He is the younger brother of three time Olympian and Commonwealth Games medalist, Chris Erickson.
+In May 2025, shortly before that year's Federal Election, Erickson and his partner welcomed their first child, Elisabeth.